Monterey Bay, California

 (ii) Financial fundamentals that make sense, seem well-reasoned (they pass the “reasonability test”), and are thus believable and seemingly achievable.
 Document the average and realistic case, or a slightly more pessimistic case (if possible), but do not say this is “worst case” analysis as you will start a fight and/or lose credibility.
 Worst case to you is not nearly as bad as investors can imagine, even if such negative scenarios are highly unlikely.
 Check that your Revenue projections, cost estimates and net margin assumptions that make sense over time.
 What trends or drivers are likely to change each year?
 In general, how do you know you’ll make that much money year-on-year?
 Then, once you have it all in order, step back, take an another, more objective look and ask yourself “What seems odd, out of whack or inconsistent?”
 Add notes to explain why those seeming anomalies exist.
 When possible, use and reference third party sources of information (comparable cost quotations, industry standard performance benchmarks or other, similar project plans) to proactively anticipate and ease any likely concerns.

 (iii) Candid risk analysis, helps gain lender confidence, including and especially reasonably low (close to zero) commercial/business risk.
-Cover other risk factors if either not yet mitigated or notorious areas that can and often do “go wrong” and what you will do about such downsides should they manifest.
+Cover other risk factors if either not yet mitigated or notorious areas that can easily “go wrong” — varies widely by sector — and what you will do about such downsides should they manifest.
+More at Checklist Item #5.
+How do you identify, manage and mitigate risk?

 2. What Amount are you requesting?